 I used coconut nectar as a sweetener in the hotcakes, because I've just bought a big bottle and I'm trying it out in different recipes to see how it goes (it goes great, in case you were wondering).
 Use whatever sweetener you have and like though.
 If you have it, I think apple syrup would be the most perfect choice because it would amplify the appleyness (that's a word, right?) of the hotcakes.
 Or leave the sweetener out altogether.
 Up to you.

 - 2 tablespoon ground flax seed

 - 1 cup white flour

 - 1 teaspoon baking powder

 - ½ teaspoon ground nutmeg

 - Pinch of salt

-- 1 tbsp coconut nectar or sweetener of your choice
+- 1 tablespoon coconut nectar or sweetener of your choice

 - 1 cup almond milk or milk of your choice

-- Mix 2 tbsp of ground flax seed with 6 tbsp water and set aside for 15 minutes.
+- Mix 2 tablespoon of ground flax seed with 6 tablespoon water and set aside for 15 minutes.
 It will become thick and gel-like.
 This mixture equals two flax eggs, as a replacement for two hen eggs.

 - Mix all ingredients together in a large mixing bowl.

 - Add a little cooking oil of your choice (I used coconut oil) to a frypan and get it to a medium heat.

 - Add tablespoonfuls of hotcake mixture to the pan.
 Once golden on the bottom, flip and cook the other side.
 You know what to do.

 - Makes 20 small hotcakes, which should serve four with fruit and accompaniments.
 Double the recipe if you have a hungry tribe to feed.